adriana-didden/Burger/README.md

 2. Make a package.json file by running `npm init` from the command line.

-3. Install the Express npm package: `npm install express`.
+3. Install the Express npm package: `npm i express`.

 4. Create a server.js file.

-5. Install the Handlebars npm package: `npm install express-handlebars`.
+5. Install the Handlebars npm package: `npm i express-handlebars`.

-6. Install MySQL npm package: `npm install mysql`.
+6. Install MySQL npm package: `npm i mysql`  or   `npm i mysql2 && npm i sequelize` if you are doing the harder version .

 7. Require the following npm packages inside of the server.js file:
    * express